В консольных версиях World of Tanks появится PvE-кампания

 It appears that the undead have been terrorizing the village.
 The ground

 itself appears rotten.
-Follow the path and slay the undead warriors that
+Follow the path and slay the undead

 you come across.
 You will see a granary that appears to be infected.
 Jaina